 Recover Brands is a sustainable apparel company that has tailored its entire business model to helping the environment by keeping plastic bottles out of the landfill.
 The company utilizes recycled plastic bottles and recycled cotton to make shirts, hoodies, and accessories (8 plastic bottles = 1 shirt), and has kept more than 5 million tons of plastic out of the landfill.

 American Backcountry is a North Carolina-based t-shirt brand that was founded in 1994.
-The company's t-shirts are all printed on its signature Repreve Triblend, which utilizes seven recycled water bottles per shirt.
-To date, American Backcountry has recycled more than 10 billion plastic bottles, and the company has a goal to recycle another 10 billion bottles by 2020.
+The company's t-shirts are all printed on Repreve Triblend, which is made by Unifi and utilizes seven recycled water bottles per shirt.
+To date, American Backcountry has contributed to Unifi's efforts to recycle more than 10 billion plastic bottles.
+Unifi has a goal to recycle 10 million more bottles by 2020.

 Do you have an organization that is doing something to protect the environment and want to be added to this page?
 Reach out to shancock [at] bestcompany [dot] com.